FranklinManuana/LHL-SQL-Project/starting_with_questions.md

 SELECT alls.productcategory, COUNT(alls.productcategory) as number_products_in_category, alls.country
 FROM all_sessions alls
-JOIN (SELECT DISTINCT fullvisitorid, productcategory,city,country FROM all_sessions) allss ON alls.productcategory = allss.productcategory
+JOIN (SELECT DISTINCT fullvisitorid, productcategory,city,country FROM all_sessions WHERE productcategory NOT LIKE '(not%') allss
+ON alls.productcategory = allss.productcategory
-WHERE alls.city NOT LIKE '%not%' AND alls.totaltransactionrevenue IS NOT NULL GROUP BY alls.productcategory, alls.country
+WHERE alls.city NOT LIKE '%not%' AND alls.totaltransactionrevenue IS NOT NULL AND alls.productsku LIKE 'GGO%'
+GROUP BY alls.productcategory, alls.country
 ORDER BY alls.country, number_products_in_category DESC

 Answer:
 After reviewing the data we notice that products in the NEST categories has fewer